webis-de/ecir20-effect-of-near-duplicates-on-ir-evaluation/results/terabyte/2004/README.md

 The points noted above seem to be consistent for all our experiments:

 *  Local manipulation amplifies score changes (compare aggregations over [global manipulations](../../aggregations/README-GLOBAL.md) to [local manipulations](../../aggregations/README-LOCAL.md))
-*  We observe much greater changes in MAP scores than for NDCG (compare the two tables listed within [the overview of global manipulations](../../aggregations/README-GLOBAL.md) and the two talbes listed within [the overview of local manipulations](../../aggregations/README-LOCAL.md))
+*  We observe much greater changes in MAP scores than for NDCG (compare the two tables listed within [the overview of global manipulations](../../aggregations/README-GLOBAL.md) and the two tables listed within [the overview of local manipulations](../../aggregations/README-LOCAL.md))

 For completeness, we report the raw plots with the parameters that we have used to obtain them.